 Can the Council confirm that the Schedule has been prepared in accordance with:-

-- the statutory procedures? - the Council's Local Plan and Infrastructure Delivery Plan? - the consultation requirements set out in the Community Infrastructure Levy Regulations April 2010? - Is it supported by a financial appraisal(s)? - Are there any fundamental procedural shortcomings?
+- The statutory procedures? - The Council's Core Strategy and Infrastructure Delivery Plan? - The consultation requirements set out in the Regulations? - Is it supported by a viability appraisal(s)? - Are there any fundamental procedural shortcomings?